 Sanford Levinson is a Professor of Political Science and Law at the University of Texas at Austin.
-He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It) and Framed: America’s 51 Constitutions and the Crisis of Governance.
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 Jennifer Frost is a Professor of American History at the University of Auckland.
-She is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s and Hedda Hopper’s Hollywood: Celebrity Gossip and American Conservatism.
+She is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.